The Auto Trader expert verdict:

 - Efficient petrols and diesels

-A3 buyers have a choice of SE, Sport and S line trims, all offering high levels of standard equipment.
-Even the most basic – SE – has alloy wheels, air-conditioning, Bluetooth, voice control and a 6.5-inch colour pop-up display as standard.
-Along with cruise control, a three-spoke multifunction steering wheel and automatic lights and wipers.
-Pay a few hundred quid more for the SE Technik model, and you get sat-nav and rear parking sensors, too.
-Sport gives you larger alloys and upgrades the air-con to climate control, as well as adding Audi Drive Select (which lets you tailor the way the car drives to your liking), sports seats, lowered suspension and extra chrome trim.
-Range-topping sporty S line models have 18-inch alloys, part-leather upholstery, a body kit, bright LED headlights and interior LED ambient lighting.
+Audi A3 Sportback buyers have a choice of SE Technik, Sport S line and Black Edition trims, all offering high levels of standard equipment.
+Even the most basic – SE Technik – has alloy wheels, air-conditioning, Bluetooth, voice control and a 7.0-inch retractable display as standard.
+You also get with cruise control, a three-spoke multifunction steering wheel and automatic lights and wipers, as well as sat-nav and rear parking sensors.
+Sport gives you larger alloys and upgrades the air-con to climate control, as well as adding Audi Drive Select (which lets you tailor the way the car drives to your liking), sports seats and extra chrome trim.
+The e-tron model has the often-optional Technology Package included, which gives you the Virtual Cockpit and various internet-connected infotainment features, together with wireless phone charging and automatic emergency braking.
+S line models have 18-inch alloys, lowered suspension, part-leather upholstery, a body kit, bright LED headlights and interior LED ambient lighting.
+The Black Edition adds black highlights to the exterior, tinted glass and a different alloy wheel design.
 Among the options are Comfort and Technology Packages, sat-nav and DAB radio, as well as Audi Park Assist, an Advanced Technology pack, driver assistance pack and so on.
 However, be warned: it’s easy to get carried away ticking boxes on the options list and ending up with a very expensive car indeed.